Italian, Portuguese bond yields fall as ECB keeps banks in mind

 IRISH WORRIES

-However, Irish bond yields rose on concern that a national election on Friday could produce an inconclusive result and also on an increased risk that Britain, one of its biggest trading partners, will leave the EU.
+However, Irish bond yields rose on concerns that a national election on Friday could produce an inconclusive result and also on an increased risk that Britain, one of its biggest trading partners, might leave the European Union.

 Support for Irish Prime Minister Enda Kenny's Fine Gael party held steady in an opinion poll on Monday, but his coalition government remained some way short of the support needed to stay in office.

-A report commissioned by the Irish government estimated that any new barriers or tariffs in the event of Brexit could see trade between the two countries fall by at least 20 percent .
-(Reporting by John Geddie; Additional reporting by Dhara Ranasinghe; Editing by Larry King)
+A report commissioned by the Irish government estimated that any new barriers or tariffs in the event of Brexit could see trade between the two countries fall by at least 20 percent.
+(Reporting by John Geddie; Additional reporting by Dhara Ranasinghe; Editing by Gareth Jones)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan